djccarew/app-modernization-ta-lab/README.md

 2. Scroll down to the bottom of the page and click on **Analysis Report**.
 Click **OK** when prompted.

 3. The analysis will open up in a new browser tab.
-Scroll down to the section with title **Detailed Results by Rule** and click on **show rule help** next to the rule named **The JSF SunRI engine was removed** to see more details about what needs to be fixed to migrate the Java Pet Store app to WebSphere Liberty running on ICP.
+Scroll down to the section with title **Detailed Results by Rule** and click on **Show rule help** next to the rule named **The JSF SunRI engine was removed** to see more details about what needs to be fixed to migrate the Java Pet Store app to WebSphere Liberty running on ICP.
 Take a look at some of the  other information in the report to get a feel for what type of information to expect when running Transformation Advisor against legacy Java EE apps.

 ![Sun JSF RI](images/ss4.png)